estcab00/final-project-python-CCSS/README.md

-# Final_Project_PythonCCSS
+# Final Project
-Final Project for the Summer Course of Python for Social Sciences given by QLAB and lectured by @ccsuehara
+Final Project for the Summer Course of Python for Social Sciences given by QLAB.
+We were tasked to perform data wrangling and make four graphs from it, then analyze it.
+The databases were given to us.